seyerjo/seyerjo/README.md

 ```

 <p align="justify">
-I am a Software Developer and Information Technologies Consultant who enjoys solving problems through technology, from planning the structure of each project to its transition to production.
-I actively contribute in every stage of its construction to get the best possible result.
-The good impression that the final product can cause to its users will define its success and love for it.
+I am a Software Developer and Information Technologies Consultant, and I love finding and solving problems through technology.
+I am involved in all phases of the projects I work on, from planning to production, to ensure that the final result is the best it can be.
+If users are satisfied with the final product, it will translate to its success and love for it.
 </p>
 <p align="justify">
 Throughout my professional career, in addition to Software Development, I have acquired another set of skills that allow me to help all those who trust my work every day: Systems Administration, Information and Computer Security, ICT Management, Business Processes, among others.